cantsin/led-movie-visualization/README.md

     pip install -r requirements.txt

 That will install all of the requisite packages in the virtualenv.
+Create the sqlite database by:

+    python -c "from models import db; db.create_all()"

 To run the application, simply invoking `./app.py` is all that is needed.

 You may want to set up an user beforehand as there is no provision for creating an user.
 Adding a new user is also simple: